joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 | Scheduling                      | Given that meticulous planning is mandatory at the start if the project, this is a massive disadvantage to inexperienced teams as they are unable to estimate the effort required. | The short-lived nature of sprints provides invaluable insight into the abilities of team members early in the project, making scheduling a lot more accurate for future sprints.          |
 | Team Size                       | Suitable for big teams.                                                                                                                                                            | Suitable for teams with 3-10 members.                                                                                                                                                     |

-A big advantage of the Scrum framework is its iterative nature which would help us reflect on our abilities and rescope our project if necessary every sprint.
+A big advantage of the Scrum framework is its iterative nature.
+We believed this would help us constantly reflect on our capabilities and rescope our project if necessary, at the end of every sprint.
 Moreover, the relatively short development lifecycle of the Scrum framework had the potential to provide us with invaluable insight into the weaknesses in our workflows.
 The idea would be to identify these weaknesses early in the project, learn from them, and rectify them in time for the next sprint.

+A major factor that made the Waterfall model a poor candidate for our project was the planning complexity required at the start of the project.
+We believed that the lack of experience as developers would make it extremely difficult to implement this step.

 Based on this information and the feature-centric, modular nature of the project brief, we decided to adopt a slightly modified version of the **scrum** methodology.
-The modification here is that we left a bit of room for user stories to be carried forward into the next sprint if need be, since it was unable to estimate the effort required for certain tasks given our inexperience as software developers.
+The modification here is that we allowed user stories to be carried forward into the next sprint if need be, since it was unable to estimate the effort required for certain tasks given our inexperience as software developers.

-A major factor in eliminating use of the Waterfall model for our project was the planning complexity required at the start of the project.
-We believed that the lack of experience would make it extremely difficult to implement this step.

 ### Project Vision and Scoping